-Our comparisons of prices charged by the Bay Area’s largest auto insurers found that most area drivers will save $500 or more a year by making a better auto insurance choice.
-Many will save $1,000 or more.
+We compared prices charged by insurers operating in the Bay Area for six illustrative policyholders and found that most area drivers can save hundreds of dollars every year by making better auto insurance choices—many will save more than $1,500.
 For example:

-- For a family living in the same area with clean driving records adding a teenager to their policy (gulp!), annual premiums are $2,934 with Esurance, $3,639 with Horace Mann, and $3,876 with Wawanesa, compared to more than $6,000 per year with Allstate, Farmers, Progressive, Travelers, State Farm, and several others, and a whopping $12,000+ with Infinity or National General.
+- For a family living in San Francisco with two cars and clean driving histories and a teenager on their policy (gulp!), annual premiums are $4,518 with Auto-Owners and $4,945 with Wawanesa, but more than $10,000 per year with Chubb, Esurance, Farmers, and Travelers, and a whopping $28,986 with Kemper.

 You want to buy enough coverage to protect yourself—but not so much that you’re wasting money.
 We advise on that, too.
 The highlights: